PatternPal/PatternPal/docs/dev/recognizers/design/recognizer_runner.md

 The first step is presorting the results.
 This sorting happens based on the dependency count of a result, which is equal to the dependency count of the check which produced the result.
-The dependency count of a check is defined as the number of checks it uses, and it is a transitive property.
+The dependency count of a check is defined as the number of checks it is dependent on, and it is a transitive property.
 For example, a @PatternPal.Core.Checks.RelationCheck of kind `Uses` has a dependency count of 1 + the dependency count of the check it depends on.
-By sorting the results in ascending order, so results with a lower dependency count are put before results with a higher dependency count, we have more opportunities to prune results, as we are guaranteed to encounter the results of the checks which are depended on before we encounter the results of checks which depend on those previous checks.
-This means that if we can prune results which are used later on, we can also decide to prune the dependent results if necessary, because we are guaranteed to have processed the results which are depended on.
+By sorting the results in ascending order, so results with a lower dependency count are put before results with a higher dependency count, we have more opportunities to prune results, as we are guaranteed to encounter the results of the checks which we are depended on before we encounter the results of checks which depend on those previous checks.
+This means that if we can prune results which are used later on, we can also decide to prune the dependent results if necessary, because we are guaranteed to have processed the results which they are depended on.

 ### Pruning the Results

 The second step is pruning the results.
-A result can only be pruned if its priority is `Knockout`, and it is incorrect.
+This is done in the @PatternPal.Core.Runner.RecognizerRunner-Pruning.
+A result can only be pruned if its priority is `Knockout`, or if `pruneAll` is set to true. and it is incorrect.
 All other results are preserved for later processing.
 Pruning is done recursively, to find as many results to prune as possible.
 If all child results of a result are pruned, the result itself can also be pruned.
 Furthermore, if the @PatternPal.Core.Checks.CheckCollectionKind of a result is